Legeovany/Legeovany/README.md

 ## About me

 <p>
-Knowledge in programming at Intermediate Java language, Intermediate Python and Node Js,<br>
+Knowledge in Python, Node Js and Java programming languages.<br>
-Directing learning towards Back-end development in Java, Python and Node Js with platforms, frameworks and tools like Express Js, Typescript and Springboot.<br>
+Directing learning towards Back-end development in Python and Node Js with platforms, frameworks and tools like Django, Express Js and Typescript.<br>
-I have Knowledge and experience in development in Java and Python language, also building automated applications, code review and code refactoring, and experience with the following systems Git, Junit/TestNG, Jira, Jenkins, GitLab, GitHub, Agile Methodologies SCRUM and DevOps.
+I have knowledge and personal and professional experiences in developing back-end applications, web applications and also building automated applications, code review, code refactoring, and experience with the following systems Git, Junit/TestNG, Jira, Jenkins, GitLab, GitHub, Agile Methodologies SCRUM, DevOps and Kanban.
 </p>